Getting Started

 The minimum requirements for joining the Order of Interbeing, as established by the Charter of the Order, are that the aspirant:

-• Has received the Five Mindfulness Trainings and the Three Jewels
+- Has received the Five Mindfulness Trainings and the Three Jewels at least one year ago

 To promote consistency in mentoring and ensure that mentors and aspirants are supported, the North American Plum Village Dharma Teachers Council asks that everyone in North America who is pursuing formal acceptance as an Order of Interbeing aspirant use this application.
-This application assists your local Sangha and supporting Dharma Teacher as they begin formal mentoring with you.
-In deciding whether conditions are ripe for formal acceptance and mentoring to begin, your mentoring Dharma Teacher will use this form and consult with your sangha and any other OI Mentors as appropriate.
+Please do not start with this application: It is meant to be a tool that you use, together with our local Sangha and supporting Dharma Teacher, as they begin formal mentoring with you.
+But please speak with your sangha and/or Dharma Teachers first.
+In deciding whether conditions are ripe for formal acceptance and mentoring to begin, your mentoring Dharma Teacher may use this form and consult with your sangha and any other OI mentors as appropriate.

 In regions other than North America, procedures for mentorship and aspiration may differ from what’s included above.
 Please consult with your local Order members to determine the process.